jmathtech/Compound-Interest/README.md

 # Compound Interest
-This is a simple java application to calculate the compound interest of something.
+A java application to calculate the compound interest of something.

 #### What I've learned